 New Regulation on Financial Conflict of Interest Requires On–line Education for Researchers

-Carilion researchers who conduct studies with external funding will need to take online education modules on financial conflict of interest beginning August 24, 2012.
+Carilion researchers who conduct studies with external funding will need to take online education modules on financial conflict of interest.
 The education is one of the new requirements of a revised federal regulation.
-A completed FCOI Questionnaire is required for ALL persons identified on the research team.
+A completed FCOI Questionnaire (.doc) is required for ALL persons identified on the research team.